olamileke/politicalnewsbot/README.md

 To run this bot locally, you need to have python3+ on your system.
 Get it [here](https://https://www.python.org/downloads/ "here").
 Make sure to add python.exe to your operating system path variables to be able to run python scripts from the command line.

 You also need a telegram bot token and a newsapi api key.
-Follow the instructions [here](https://core.telegram.org/bots#6-botfather "here") to create a new bot with its authorization token.
+Follow the instructions found [here](https://core.telegram.org/bots#6-botfather "here") to create a new bot with its authorization token.
 Get a newsapi api key [here](https://newsapi.org/ "here").

 Navigate into a directory of choice on your system via the terminal and clone this repository by running